 Clonal information eliminated the sensitivity to distance metric.
 To show this, we applied CoSpar to data restricted in time, or restricted in its quality and depth.
-Using even a single time point of clonal data (day-6), CoSpar recovered the early fate bias (Fig. 4f; R=0.68), and it did so robustly over a range of parameters and choice of distance metrics (Fig. 4g; Supplementary Fig. 3e).
-Further, it recovered the differentiation hierarchy seen in the correlation of clonal barcodes across all cells types (Supplementary Fig. 3cd).
+Using even a single time point of clonal data (day-6), CoSpar recovered the early fate bias (Fig. 4f; R=0.68), and it did so robustly over a range of parameters and choices of distance metrics (Fig. 4g; Supplementary Fig. 3e).
+Further, it recovered the differentiation hierarchy seen in the correlation of clonal barcodes across all cell types (Supplementary Fig. 3cd).
 When using a sub-sampled dataset from the top 15% most dispersed clones as ranked by day-4 intra-clone distance (Fig. 4b), CoSpar performed similarly well, and outperformed the original method used to analyze this data13 (Fig. 4hi; Supplementary Fig. 3ab).
-Thus, CoSpar successfully facilitates analysis of clones at a single time point, and using a fraction of the original data collected in this example.
+Thus, CoSpar successfully facilitates analysis of clones at a single time point, or using a fraction of the original data collected in this example.

 These benchmarks suggest that CoSpar should be able to predict fate biases not previously recognized.
-We investigated fate bias in the Gata1+ states that give rise to five mature fates: Megakaryocyte (Mk), Erythrocyte (Er), Mast cell (Ma), Basophil (Ba), and Eosinophil (Eos) (Fig. 4ak).
+We investigated fate biases in the Gata1+ states that give rise to five mature fates: Megakaryocyte (Mk), Erythrocyte (Er), Mast cell (Ma), Basophil (Ba), and Eosinophil (Eos) (Fig. 4ak).
 In culture, Mk and Er arise from a common progenitor (MEP), while Ba, Eos and Ma are produced by a different progenitor (BEMP)30,31.
 Existing studies of these progenitors are hampered by the lack of good markers.
 While molecular signatures of FACS-sorted MEP have been explored recently32, less is known about the transcriptome identity of BEMPs.
 This dataset provides an opportunity to predict the molecular identity of these early progenitors.
-The original method used to analyze this data finds very few genes distinguishing BAMPs and MEPs (Supplementary Fig. 3g-i).
-Yet using all clonal information, CoSpar provides predicts an early fate decision boundary between MEP and BEMPs (Fig. 4jk).
-Differences between the putative BAMPs and MEPs are evident in scRNA-Seq data alone, but clonal data provides confidence that the differences associate with functional fate bias.
-The fate bifurcation correlates with the expression of known marker genes (Slc14a1 for Mk32, and Thy1 for Ba33; Fig. 4l).
-We identified 377 known and novel putative fate-associated genes, including Cebpa that regulates Eos and Ba differentiation30 (Fig. 4m; Supplementary Table 1).
+The original method used to analyze this data finds very few genes distinguishing BEMPs and MEPs (Supplementary Fig. 3g-i).
+Yet using all clonal information, CoSpar predicts an early fate decision boundary between MEP and BEMPs (Fig. 4jk).
+Differences between the putative BEMPs and MEPs are evident in scRNA-seq data alone, but clonal data provide confidence that the differences are associated with functional fate bias.
+The fate bifurcation correlates with the expression of known marker genes (Slc14a1 for Mk32, Thy1 for Ba33; Fig. 4l), and a transcription factor (TF) Cebpa that regulates Eos and Ba differentiation30.
+We identified 377 known and novel putative fate-associated genes (Fig. 4m; Supplementary Table 1).

 CoSpar reveals early fate bias in reprogramming.

-The second experiment we analyzed tracks cells during the reprogramming of fibroblast cells over 28 days into endoderm progenitors (Fig. 5a)14.
-In this experiment, approximately 30% of cells successfully reprogram; the remainder fail.
+The second experiment we analyzed tracked cells during the reprogramming of fibroblast cells over 28 days into endoderm progenitors (Fig. 5a)14.
+In this experiment, approximately 30% of cells successfully reprogrammed; the remainder failed.
 Clonal analysis with cumulative barcoding was used to identify these cells early and predicted features that regulate their fate (Fig. 5bc).
 We used clones strongly enriched in one of the two fates, identified by the original study, to generate the ground truth for early fate bias, and we then used it to benchmark CoSpar.